 Frequently Asked Questions About Fasting

-OMAD means fasting for about 23 hours, then eating all your calories in one big meal.
+OMAD (one meal a day) means fasting for about 23 hours, then eating all your calories in one big meal.
 People love it because it’s simple and often leads to weight loss.
 Staying in fat-burning mode for most of the day lowers insulin levels, improves fat metabolism, and can boost focus.

 But it’s not easy to sustain.
 Trying to eat 2,000–2,500 clean calories at once can overload digestion and cause a food coma.
 It’s also hard to get enough protein, fiber, and micronutrients in a single meal.
 Blood sugar swings after a giant meal can leave you sluggish, and socially, it’s tough to skip every lunch or family dinner.